not-joosh/Pin-It/README.md

         - Project Bootstrapped in React Vite, Firebase was setup.
         - Finished Landing Page and Customization
         - Worked out rough sketch of User Interaction Flow

+Pin It | © 2023, Josh Ratificar.
+All rights reserved.